MicrosoftDocs/sql-docs/docs/connect/jdbc/system-requirements-for-the-jdbc-driver.md

   The JDBC Driver 7.0 is designed to work with and be supported by all major Java virtual machines, but is tested only on OpenJDK 8.0, and 10.0.

-  The following summarizes support provided by the two JAR files included with Microsoft JDBC Drivers 7.0 for SQL Server:
+  The following chart summarizes support provided by the two JAR files included with Microsoft JDBC Drivers 7.0 for SQL Server:

   |JAR|JDBC Version Compliance|Recommended Java Version|Description|
 |---------|-----------------------------|----------------------|-----------------|